Perentie: Behaviour and ecology

 The striking colour pattern of perenties camouflages them in their environment.

-Perenties generally avoid human contact and often retreat before they are seen.
+Perenties typically avoid human contact and often retreat before they are seen.
 Being able diggers, they can excavate a burrow for shelter in only minutes.
 Their long claws enable them to climb trees easily.
 They often stand on their back legs and tails to gain a better view of the surrounding terrain.
 This behavior, known as "tripoding", is quite common in monitor species.
 Perenties are fast sprinters and can run using either all four legs or just their hind legs.

 Typical of most goannas, the perentie either freezes (lying flat on the ground, and remaining very still until the danger has passed) or runs if detected.
 If cornered, the powerful carnivore stands its ground and relies on its claws, teeth, and whip-like tail to defend itself.
 It can inflate its throat and hiss as a defensive or aggressive display and can strike at opponents with its muscular tail.
 It may also lunge forward with an open mouth, either as a bluff or attack.
 The bite of a perentie can do much damage, not only from the teeth but also because of the oral secretions.